-Making Other Flavors with No-Churn Ice Cream
+How to Make Other Flavors of No-Churn Ice Cream

 - Make it chocolate: Make chocolate ice cream by stirring some chopped chocolate in the warm cream until it melts.
 Just be sure to completely chill the cream in the fridge before whipping it.

-Makes about 1 pint
+Makesabout 1 pint

-1 14-ounce can sweetened condensed milk
+sweetened condensed milk

-2 cups heavy cream, cold
+- 2 cups